Mentors-Outreach/hextra/exampleSite/content/docs/guide/send-direct-and-group-messages.md

 math: true
 ---

-# Sending Direct Messages 📬
+# Sending a Direct Message:

-Look for the Direct Messages or Inbox section on the platform.
-This is typically represented by an envelope or speech bubble icon.

-### Start a New Direct Message

-Locate an option to start a new message or compose a new direct message.
+There are two ways to initiate a direct message on [https://social.mentorsoutreach.org/](https://social.mentorsoutreach.org/):

+## Method 1: Using the Direct Messages Icon:

+- Locate the Direct Messages icon in the top right corner of the [https://social.mentorsoutreach.org/](https://social.mentorsoutreach.org/) interface (both desktop and app).
+It resembles an envelope symbol.
+- Clicking the icon will open your direct message inbox.
+If you haven't had any previous conversations, you'll see a new message screen.
+In the "To" field, start typing the name of the member you want to message. [https://social.mentorsoutreach.org/](https://social.mentorsoutreach.org/) will suggest matching profiles as you type.
-Select the member you want to message by typing their name in the recipient field.
+- Select the desired member from the suggestions.

-### Compose Your Message

-Use the message editor to compose your direct message.
-Add text, links, or media to enhance your message.

-### Send the Direct Message

-Once your message is ready, look for a "Send" or "Submit" button.
-Confirm to send the direct message to the selected member.

-### Receive Notifications

-Both you and the recipient will receive notifications about the new direct message.
-Stay tuned for responses and continue the conversation.

-# Creating Group Messages 📬

-Look for the Direct Messages or Inbox section on the platform.

-### Start a New Group Message:

-Find an option to create a new group message or group chat.
-Add multiple members to the group by typing their names in the recipient field.

-### Compose Your Group Message

-Use the message editor to compose your group message.
-Include relevant information, announcements, or initiate a discussion.

-### Send the Group Message
+- Compose your message in the text box below.
+You can also add emojis or format the text (bold, italics, etc.).

-Once your group message is ready, look for a "Send" or "Submit" button.
+- Once your message is ready, click the "Send" button.
-Confirm to send the group message to all selected members.

-### Engage in Group Discussions

-Members included in the group will receive notifications about the new message.
-Encourage group members to participate in discussions within the group chat.
+## Method 2: Sending a Direct Message from a Member's Profile:

+- Navigate to the profile of the member you want to message.
+You can find their profile by searching for their name or clicking on their name within a post or comment.
+- On the member's profile page, look for the message icon (might be an envelope symbol or a text bubble icon).
+- Clicking this icon will directly open a new message window with the selected member already addressed in the "To" field.
+- Compose your message and click "Send" as described in Method 1.